|

 crops.

-home out of what must have seemed a fierce, ruthless, ferocious, unyielding,
+carved a home out of what must have seemed a fierce, ruthless, ferocious,

-relentless and forbidding territory, that the Bible (Rev. 12:6) calls
+unyielding, relentless and forbidding territory, that the Bible (Rev.

-"the wilderness" that "the woman fled into," in fulfillment of prophecy.
+12:6) calls "the wilderness" that "the woman fled into," in fulfillment of

 The Mayflower brought a wonderful breed of human beings to